Non-hormonal methods of contraception

 - IUDs need to be fitted by a health professional.
-They can remain in position for up to 10 years.
-However, there is a small risk of them causing an ectopic pregnancy.
+IUD can remain in position for up to 10 years.
+However, there is a small risk of causing an ectopic pregnancy.

 - Spermicidal agents can be added to other physical barriers such as condoms, but some people can have allergic reactions to these.

 - Abstaining can be used successfully, but if the timings are not accurate the chance of pregnancy is high.

 - Surgical methods cannot be reversed, and is considered permanent.